 BWXT Canada's Indigenous Relations Committee meets regularly to review objectives outlined in the PAR criteria as the company works to find ways to strengthen its ties with Indigenous communities.
-In 2021, BWXT NEC contacted its local Indigenous communities in Peterborough via email and a letter offering to meet.
-These communications provided information about the CNSC's Record of Decision from the licence renewal, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.
+In 2022, BWXT NEC contacted local Indigenous communities in Peterborough via email and a letter offering to meet.
+These communications provided information about the CNSC's independent air quality study, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.

-Throughout 2021, BWXT NEC virtually met with representatives from Curve Lake First Nation a total of twelve times.
-At four of these meetings, both the Chief of Curve Lake First Nation and President of BWXT NPG were present to discuss community priorities and learn about progress made in the relationship between Curve Lake First Nation and BWXT NEC.
-At the remaining meetings, Curve Lake First Nation would provide an update on behalf of the community and BWXT NEC would provide an update on behalf of these meetings include environmental monitoring, community support, future events, operations in Peterborough and Toronto, CCAB PAR progress, and more.
+Throughout 2022, Curve Lake First Nation would provide an update on behalf of the community and BWXT NEC would provide an update on behalf of the company.
+Topics of interest discussed at these meetings include environmental monitoring, community support, future events, operations in Peterborough and Toronto, CCAB PAR progress, and more.